-This course is an "AP" level course and will receive weighted grade point credit (12th grade students only).
 This is a rigorous course with high expectations.
 Work will be graded accordingly.
-Many students find that they must attend tutorials for help with completing assignments and to be as successful as they want in the course.
+Many students find that they must attend tutorials in order to get help with completing assignments and to be as successful as they want in the course.
 Therefore, tutorials are offered at the following times:

-PIT : during your scheduled PIT period or sign up in the PIT portal Afternoons: 3:40 p.m. - 4:30 p.m.
+PIT : $1^{st}/5^{th}$ Period PIT period or sign up in the PIT portal Afternoons: 3:40 p.m. -4:30 p.m.
 M, T, W